-UWC men’s football club were crowned as Varsity Football champions for the first time when they downed favourites Tshwane University of Technology (TUT) 2-1 on Thursday evening.
+UWC men’s football team were crowned Varsity Football champions for the first time when they downed favourites Tshwane University of Technology (TUT) 2-1 on Thursday evening.

-The victory was a sweet and immediate revenge for Udubs football after their women’s soccer team could not wrestle the Varsity Ladies Football title from TUT, going down by the same score-line to the reigning champions in an earlier encounter at UWC Sports Stadium.
+The victory was sweet and immediate revenge for UWC after their women’s team could not wrestle the Varsity Women's Football title from TUT, going down by the same scoreline to the reigning champions in the earlier encounter at UWC Sports Stadium.

-During the men’s game, the capacity-full home supporters were silenced early on in the first half when TUT’s Masonwabe Sokanyile scored a free kick from outside the box which beat UWC goalkeeper and Captain Reon October.
-Despite the home side’s few attempts at goal, the score remained 1-0 going to the break.
+During the men’s game, the capacity-full home supporters were silenced early on in the first half when TUT’s Masonwabe Sokanyile scored a free kick from outside the box which beat UWC goalkeeper and captain Reon October.
+Despite the home side’s few attempts at goal, the score remained 1-0 to the visitors going to the break.

-Whatever UWC coach Salie Adams told his charges in the dressing room seemed to work as his side came back firing from all cylinders in the second stanza.
-With the cheering crowd backing their team, it was not too long before Man of the Match Tapelo Sixishe’s brilliantly-taken corner kick found left back Keenan Davis who headed home the deserving equaliser in the 58 minute.
+Whatever UWC coach Salie Adams told his charges in the dressing room seemed to work as his side came back firing on all cylinders in the second stanza.
+With the cheering crowd backing their team, it was not too long before Man of the Match Tapelo Sixishe’s brilliantly taken corner kick found leftback Keenan Davis who headed home the deserving equaliser in the 58th minute.

-Udubs could have added a goal or two to put the game way beyond the visitors’ reach, but their attempts missed the target.
-But that didn’t matter as the Varsity Football came to Cape Town for the first time in its three years of existence.
+UDubs could have added a goal or two to put the game beyond the visitors’ reach, but their attempts missed the target.
+However, that didn’t matter when the final whistle sounded as the Varsity Football trophy came to Cape Town for the first time in its three years of existence.